katharinechen/point_of_sale/README.md

 This project is completed by Katharine Chen for the Active Record assessment for Epicodus.

 ##Description
-The objective of this project is to make a point of sale (POS)system for a convenience store, using Active Record.
+The objective of this project is to make a super basic point of sale (POS) system for a convenience store, using Active Record.
 A POS is a system that lets cashiers ring up customers for their purchase.
 The project must include at least one one-to-many relationship, and one many-to-many relationship, using at least one scope, validation, and callback.

 ##Functionality

 -Store managers can add a new product to the POS, with its name, price, and available quantity, so they can keep track of what we're selling.
+-Store managers can update the quantity of a specific product.
 -Store managers can create logins for cashiers, so store managers know who is responsible for ringing up which purchases.
+-Cashiers can work in many stores.
+Stores can have many cashiers.

 ##Installation